Zrna/movies-web/README.md

 ### 1. Backend part

-First go to [the backend part of the application](https://github.com/Zrna/movies-backend) and do the installation.
+First go to [the backend part of the application](https://github.com/Zrna/reviews-backend) and do the installation steps.

 ### 2. Frontend part

-After the backend part is successfully installed, do the following steps to install the frontend part:
+After [the backend part](https://github.com/Zrna/reviews-backend) is successfully installed, do the following steps to install the frontend part:

 1. Download or clone the project
-2. Go into the project `cd movies-web`
+2. Go into the project `cd reviews-web`
 3. Run `npm install`
 4. Run `npm start`